Kearlay/research/README.md

 This repository contains groups of scripts written as a part of EEG classification research for the state-of-the-art deep learning application.

-### Columbia Data Science Institute (DSI) Conference
+## Columbia Data Science Institute (DSI) Conference
+### <*Brain State Classification on Functional Near Infrared Spectroscopy using Convolutional Neural Networks*>
+### Andrew Lee, Jim (Euiyoung) Chung, Xiaofu He

- This is a seperate project.
-Our lab is planning finalize the paper soon.
-Its source code will be updated after the paper is published.<br>
+ The main project in progress.
+Our lab is planning finalize the paper soon and the source code will be updated after the paper is published.<br>
 ![Poster](https://github.com/Kearlay/research/blob/master/conference0928.png?raw=true)

 Overview